Juanperias/motion/README.md

 use motion::event_loop::{EventLoop, EventLoopConfig};

-// The definition of this function depends on the context in which record is used fn sleep(duration: Duration) {
+// The definition of this function depends on the context in which motion is used fn sleep(duration: Duration) {
     thread::sleep(duration);
 }